Quantisation of derived Lagrangians: Defining quantisations for derived co-isotropic structures

 \subsection{Relative quantised polyvectors}

-\begin{definition} Given a morphism $\phi \co A\to B$ of cofibrant stacky CDGAs over $R$ and a strict line bundle $M$ over $B$, we define the DGLA $Q\widehat{\Pol}(A,M;0)[1]$ of $0$-shifted relative quantised polyvectors as follows.
-We first note that Definition \ref{semidirectdef} and Proposition \ref{swissprop} adapt to double complexes to give a non-unital almost commutative stacky brace algebra
+\begin{definition} Given a morphism $\phi \co A\to B$ of cofibrant stacky CDGAs over $R$ and a strict line bundle $M$ over $B$, we define the DGLA $Q\widehat{\Pol}(A,M;0)^{[1]}$ of $0$-shifted relative quantised polyvectors as follows.
+By giving $A$ and $B$ trivial filtrations, we have a composite morphism